 - Minor charities, such as hospices, do not necessarily require to have a national footprint.

 - Preferred charities to have nationwide rather than London centric activities.

 - Dependent on successful relationships consideration should be given to extending the initial period of three years.

 - Potential reciprocity, if appropriate, should be sought through hire of Butchers’ Hall and/or involvement and acknowledgement of WCB through PR and other events.

 - The administrative expenses of the charity should be reviewed and considered reasonable in the context of the scope and size of the charity.

 1 In times of plenty donations can be increased or additional charities can be selected.
 In reduced times commitments may have to be reduced.
-Available funds are advised by Man & Fin and must be periodically reviewed in each financial year before additional commitments are made.
+Available funds are agreed at the start of the financial year and must be periodically reviewed in each financial year before additional commitments are made.
 It is therefore preferable not to identify maximum commitments at the beginning of each year.

 2 The number of extension years will need to be considered on a case by case basis.